Niseko Ski Tours, Activities

 Niseko Kids Activities

-Beyond snowball throwing, Niseko has lots of kids’ activities on offer.
-Lucky, because often the powder is too dry at Niseko to make a snowball!
+The breadth of Niseko activities for kids has diminished over the years.
+There’s always snowball throwing, although often the powder is too dry at Niseko to make a snowball!

 In early February a visit to the Sapporo Snow Festival is a highlight to see the huge statues and sculptures created in ice.
 It’s possible to catch a train from Kutchan to Sapporo – see the Navitime Japan Travel website for fares and schedules.
 Or check in with the Niseko Tourism office for bus timetables, or you can get a private charter transfer to Sapporo